samlown/json-bl/README.md

 ## Contributing

-JBL is a collaborative project.
+JSON-BL is a collaborative project.
 If you'd like to see your own schema or a change implemented, make the change yourself and send a github pull request.

 ## Vocabulary